Way-to-Front-end-Developer/Terms/parts/internet.md

 https://developer.mozilla.org/en-US/docs/Glossary/Internet
 https://developer.mozilla.org/en-US/docs/Glossary/IPv6

-DNS - The Domain Name System (DNS) is the phonebook of the Internet.
+**DNS** - The Domain Name System (DNS) is the phonebook of the Internet.
 Humans access information online through domain names, like nytimes.com or espn.com.
 Web browsers interact through Internet Protocol (IP) addresses.
 DNS translates domain names to IP addresses so browsers can load Internet resources.

-Domain Name - A domain name is a unique, easy-to-remember address used to access websites, such as ‘google.com’, and ‘facebook.com’.
+**Domain Name** - A domain name is a unique, easy-to-remember address used to access websites, such as ‘google.com’, and ‘facebook.com’.
 Users can connect to websites using domain names thanks to the DNS system.
 A domain name is a string of text that maps to a numeric IP address

 A uniform resource locator (URL), sometimes called a web address, contains the domain name of a site as well as other information, including the transfer protocol and the path.
 For example, in the URL ‘https://cloudflare.com/learning/’, ‘cloudflare.com’ is the domain name, while ‘https’ is the protocol and ‘/learning/’ is the path to a specific page on the website.

-Hoisting - Web hosting is an online service that allows you to publish your website files onto the internet.
+**Hoisting** - Web hosting is an online service that allows you to publish your website files onto the internet.
 So, anyone who has access to the internet has access to your website.

 How does the internet work? https://developer.mozilla.org/en-US/docs/Learn/Common_questions/How_does_the_Internet_work

-What is HTTP?

-HTTP is the TCP/IP based application layer communication protocol which standardizes how the client and server communicate with each other.
+**HTTP** is the TCP/IP based application layer communication protocol which standardizes how the client and server communicate with each other.
 It defines how the content is requested and transmitted across the internet.

 An HTTP request is the way internet communications platforms such as web browsers ask for the information they need to load a website.